catswe/KANditioned/README.md

 - Revisit the writing to be more polished later
 - Write optimized Triton kernel
 - Put up Google Colab Notebooks
+- Add a warning about needing appropriate learning rate, batch norm, and initialization